Dāng Guī: uses and virtues

 ginseng de la femme

-Dāng Guī is also often used to moisten the intestines and relieve constipation due to dryness, which is a common consequence of blood deficiency.
-Finally, it is a valuable remedy for many skin conditions (swollen wounds and abscesses and slow-healing wounds).
+Dāng Guī is also often used to moisturize the intestines and relieve constipation due to dryness, which is a common consequence of blood deficiency.

 The legend of Dāng Guī